Meldiron/portfolio-2025/src/content/posts/announcing-go-support.md

 ---
-title: "Introducing Go, high-performance Functions runtime and SDK"
+title: "Go, high-performance runtime and SDK"
 pubDate: 2024-08-22 #Y-M-D
 description: "Go runtime is now supported, and we released a Go SDK."
 author: "Matej Bačo"